ahawker/fresh/README.md

 # fresh

 Bootstrap a fresh OSX install

 ## Status

 Don't use this.
 I have shit hardcoded.
+Some things are parametrized.
+See [vars](vars).

 ## Usage